archana15/github-pages-with-jekyll/_posts/2021-08-04-find-the-town-judge.md

 - Oh, yes hashmaps!!
 - we could have n keys whose values can be the people he/she trusts
 - since every person is unique, the keys are unique
-- also, there is no to maintain the order of people
+- also, there is no need to maintain the order of people
 - hashmaps have constant time look up, which will make our solution faster
 - so hashmap it is!